-The best songwriting books are the ones you actually take the time to read and apply what you learn.
+The best songwriting books are the ones you actually read and apply what you learn.

 It takes a curious mind to be a songwriter.
 Songwriters dig deep because it’s rewarding work.

-That's why it's common for songwriters to be avid readers and always be educating themselves.
+That’s why it’s common for songwriters to be avid readers and constantly educate themselves.

 “It’s none of their business that you have to learn to write.
 Let them think you were born that way.”